Apache Kafka Glossary¶

 - multi-region cluster (MRC)¶

-A software architecture in which a single physical instance is shared among multiple logical instances, or tenants.
+Multi-tenancy is a software architecture in which a single physical instance is shared among multiple logical instances, or tenants.
 In Confluent Cloud, each Basic, Standard, and Enterprise cluster is a logical Kafka cluster (LKC) that shares a physical Kafka cluster (PKC) with other tenants.
 Each LKC is isolated from other L and has its own resources, such as memory, compute, and storage.

 Related terms: Confluent Cloud, logical Kafka cluster (LKC), physical Kafka cluster (PKC)